Application for Enrolment

 We have a uniform policy.
 For more information please click here.

 Uniform is available for purchase online at argyleonline.co.nz.
-We also have a small number of items available for purchase from the Senior School office, as well as school hats and (usually) items of second-hand uniform.
+We also have a small number of items available for purchase from the school office, as well as school hats and some items of second-hand uniform.